karan-nanda/SquidPy-Mouse-Brain-Analysis/README.md

 1. **Loading Data**: The code starts by loading the spatial transcriptomics data of the mouse brain section using Scanpy and Squidpy.
 The data includes information about cells, genes, counts, and various attributes.

+10x Genomics.
+(2020, June 23).
+Mouse Brain Section (Coronal) – Spatial Gene Expression dataset (Space Ranger 1.1.0) [Data set].
+10x Genomics. https://www.10xgenomics.com/datasets/mouse-brain-section-coronal-1-standard-1-1-0

+The above dataset is also available readily in squidpy dataset so you do not have to download the visium data yourself!

-2. **Data Exploration**: This section explores the loaded data, displaying the dimensions and basic statistics of the AnnData object.
+3. **Data Exploration**: This section explores the loaded data, displaying the dimensions and basic statistics of the AnnData object.

-3. **Visualizing Data**: Different plots are generated to visualize the distribution of cell counts, gene counts, and other attributes across the tissue.
+4. **Visualizing Data**: Different plots are generated to visualize the distribution of cell counts, gene counts, and other attributes across the tissue.

-4. **Spatial Analysis**: The code then delves into spatial analysis.
+5. **Spatial Analysis**: The code then delves into spatial analysis.
 It uses Squidpy to compute spatial neighbors, neighborhood enrichment, co-occurrence, and ligand-receptor interactions.
 The results are visualized using heatmaps and plots to help identify patterns and relationships.

-5. **Ripley's L Function**: The Ripley's L function is used to analyze spatial patterns and distributions of clusters within the tissue.
+6. **Ripley's L Function**: The Ripley's L function is used to analyze spatial patterns and distributions of clusters within the tissue.

-6. **Moran's I Score**: Moran's I score is calculated to assess the spatial autocorrelation of genes, indicating whether certain genes show clustering, dispersion, or randomness.
+7. **Moran's I Score**: Moran's I score is calculated to assess the spatial autocorrelation of genes, indicating whether certain genes show clustering, dispersion, or randomness.

-7. **SEPAL Score**: The SEPAL score (Spatial Exploratory Analysis of Ligands and Proteins) is computed to analyze cell-cell interactions based on gene expression profiles.
+8. **SEPAL Score**: The SEPAL score (Spatial Exploratory Analysis of Ligands and Proteins) is computed to analyze cell-cell interactions based on gene expression profiles.

 ## Contributing